risk-first/website/menagerie/Feature-Risk.md

 ![Feature Risks Assembled:  Fit Risks](images/kite9/all_feature_risk_1.png)

 For further reading, you can check out [The Service Quality Model](http://en.wikipedia.org/SERVQUAL), whcih this model is derived from.
 This model analyses the types of _quality gaps_ in services, and how consumer expectations and perceptions of a service arise.
-In [Staging And Classifying](Staging-And-Classifying#Your-Feature-Risk-is-Someone-Else-s-Dependency-Risk), we'll come back and build on this model further.
+In the [Staging And Classifying](Staging-And-Classifying) section, we'll come back and build on this model further.

 ### Fit and Audience